Federal Direct Loans

 *Loan fee effective on all loans disbursed on or after October 1, 2020.

 Private loans, also known as alternative loans, are offered by private lenders to students as another option to cover educational expenses that may not have been covered by other financial aid.
 If you are eligible for Federal Direct Loans those should be used before applying for a private loan.
-Federal student loans typically are less expensive and offer better interest rates and better repayment options.
+Federal student loans are typically less expensive and offer better interest rates and repayment options.

-Co-Signer –you may need a co-signer as these loans are based on credit history and income.
+You may need a co-signer as these loans are based on credit history and income.

-Items to consider before applying:
+Items to consider before applying

 • Compare interest rates